cloud-hypervisor/cloud-hypervisor/docs/device_model.md

 enabled by default, the handling of reboot/shutdown goes through the dedicated ACPI device.
 In case ACPI is disabled, this device is enabled to bring to the VM some reboot/shutdown support.

+### ARM PrimeCell General Purpose Input/Output (PL061)

+Simplified ARM PrimeCell GPIO (PL061) implementation.
+Only supports key 3 to trigger a graceful shutdown of the AArch64 guest.

 ### ACPI device